reideast/cmd-colors-monokai/README.md

 shortcut so "Start in:" is `%HOMEDRIVE%%HOMEPATH%`.
 Replace the Start Menu shortcut `C:\Users\USERNAME\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Windows PowerShell\Windows PowerShell.lnk`.
 This has the advantage of also affecting the Windows 8/10 Win+X menu shortcuts!

+In case you want revert colors back to default there is `reset.reg`.

 Screenshots
 ------------